 STEP 10: Now Double click on the OLE DB Destination 1 to configure the No match output.
 Here we will select the the [Case Not Matching in Lookup Transformation] table in the [Employees] Database to store the Not Matched Row Data.

 Repeat STEP 9 and click ok to finish creating the SSIS Lookup Transformation Case Sensitivity Package.

 Right-click on the SSIS Lookup Transformation Case Sensitivity Package in the Solution Explorer and select Execute Package.

 Let’s open the SQL Server Management Studio to view the Matched data of the SSIS Lookup Transformation Case Sensitivity package.
 Although each row in the source data matches with the lookup table, it displayed only one row as matching data.
 To eliminate these situations, use Character Map Transformation to convert all the source data into either lowercase or uppercase.

 Let’s see the Unmatched Data

-If you observe from the above screenshot, all the rows which or not in lower case are treated as non-matching output.
+From the above screenshot, all the rows, which are not in lowercase, are treated as non-matching output.